 The CCI was also concerned about the possibility of the parties cornering the emerging digital farming space and effectively excluding its competitors.
-To address this concern, the combined entity would be required for a seven-year period to provide access through licences on FRAND terms to: (1) existing Indian agroclimatic data; (2) the combined entity’s digital farming platforms in India for supplying or selling agricultural inputs to agricultural producers; and (3) to subscriptions to the combined entity’s digital farming products and platforms commercialised in India.
-In addition, the combined entity would grant access to Indian agroclimatic data free of charge to government of India institutions to create a public good in India.
+To address this concern, the combined entity would be required to provide access for seven years through licences on FRAND terms to (1) existing Indian agroclimatic data, (2) the combined entity’s digital farming platforms in India for supplying or selling agricultural inputs to agricultural producers, and (3) subscriptions to the combined entity’s digital farming products and platforms commercialised in India.
+In addition, the combined entity would grant access to Indian agroclimatic data free of charge to government institutions to create a public good in India.

 Behavioural remedies in Schneider Electric

 In Schneider Electric, the CCI cleared the proposed acquisition of the electrical and automation business of Larsen & Toubro on the basis of a package of behavioural remedies proposed by the acquirers.
 The CCI found that the proposed combination would be likely to result in an AAEC since: